fanf2/qp/notes-dns.md

 ### upper node

 Some of the bits in the upper node bitmap are allocated to whole byte values.
-If the byte at the offset is in the usual hostname alphabet, it is handled by this upper node with one indirection.
+If the byte at the offset is in the usual hostname alphabet, it is handled by this upper node, with at most one indirection per byte.

   * 26 case-insensitive letters

   * 10 digits

   * hyphen and underscore

   * end-of-label

-(39 bits)
+  * (39 bits so far)

 If a byte in the name isn't in the usual alphabet, then it is split into its upper 3 bits and lower 5 bits.
 Therefore the upper node bitmap also contains:

   * 8 for upper 3 bits of non-hostname bytes

-(47 bits)
+  * (47 bits so far)

 The rest of the index word has:

   * 2 bit node type

   * mark bit

   * 14 spare bits for the offset

 ### lower node

-If the byte at the offset is a non-hostname value, it needs a second branch node for its lower 5 bits.
+If the byte at the offset is a non-hostname value, it can need a second branch node for its lower 5 bits.
 This lower node has a more simple
 layout:

   * 32 for lower 5 bits of non-hostname bytes

   * end-of-label

   * 2 bit node type

   * mark bit

   * 28 spare bits for the index

 ### iteration order

-The tricky bit of this scheme is iterating in lexical order.
+The tricky bit of this scheme is iterating the trie in lexical order.
 For example, if the upper 3 bits of an octet are 001 (hex values 0x20 - 0x3F) the order of iteration has to switch back and forth between parent and child node depending on whether the octet is a hyphen or digit or not.

+  * 0x20 - 0x2c: iterate children of child node for upper bits 001

+  * 0x2d: iterate child node for `-`

+  * 0x2e - 0x2f: iterate children of child node for upper bits 001

+  * 0x30 - 0x39: iterate child nodes for `0` - `9`

+  * 0x3a - 0x3f: iterate children of child node for upper bits 001

 The non-byte end-of-label value has to sort before other values.